huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_endpoint.md

 * `whitelist` - (Optional, List, ForceNew) Specifies the list of IP address or CIDR block which can be accessed to the VPC endpoint.
 Changing this creates a new VPC endpoint.

+* `description` - (Optional, String, ForceNew) Specifies the description of the VPC endpoint.

+  Changing this creates a new VPC endpoint.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint.